VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ### Keep it fluid

 At first, try writing a very broad outline of the step you need to take to get from where you are now, to where you want to be (presumably hired as a junior developer).
 Write these high-level goals in a google doc or spreadsheet.
-It doesn't need to be very detailed at first.
+When writing your learning gamelan, you aren't going to know what you don't know, especially at first.
+Make the plan **specific** for goals you want to accomplish in the near future and **vague** for goals you want to accomplish in the distant future.
 Then as you move forward fill in the details.
-The start of that game plan should be more detailed than the end.
 As you learn more, keep updating the plan.
-At first, your not going to know what all you need to learn to achieve your end goals.
 As you learn new concepts, check back on your game plan and update it to fit your new mental model.

 ### Have achievable, measurable goals and timelines